behdaad/SNPArchitecture/README.md

 # SNPArchitecture

-Here lies the arcitectural foundation for the years to come, for the generations to come.
+Here lies the architectural foundation for the years to come, for the generations to come.
 Take a moment and pay respect to our fallen brothers and sisters, whom had been beaten, broken and scarred, but paved the way on which we tread today.

 ## Quick Start